What Credit Karma’s chance of approval means for you

 Nobody likes feeling rejected, but there’s more to it than that.

-Approval Odds serve as guidelines regarding the likelihood you’ll be approved for a specific credit card.
+Chance of approvals serve as guidelines regarding the likelihood you’ll be approved for a specific credit card.
 Everyone’s credit situation is different, so your odds might be different from those of other Credit Karma members.

-Approval Odds are guidelines — not guarantees
+Chance of approval are guidelines — not guarantees

 Though this determination is based on member data, it’s not a guarantee that you’ll be approved.
 Everyone’s credit situation is unique, so there’s simply no way to make a perfect comparison between our members’ profiles.